SirAeroWN/merge_test/9_16_19_demo_presentation.md

 - tweet all of your commits
 - send an email to your code reviewer every time you do a push

+NOTE: talk about git filters if the above doesn't take enough time